sorbet/sorbet/website/docs/generics.md

 ## `:in`, `:out`, and Variance

-Understanding [variance] is important for understanding how class-level generics (type members) behave.
+Understanding variance is important for understanding how class-level generics (type members) behave.
 Variance is a type system concept that controls how generics interact with subtyping.
-Specifically, from Wikipedia:
+Specifically, [from Wikipedia][variance]:

 _"Variance refers to how subtyping between more complex types relates to subtyping between their components."_

-Variance is a property of each type member.
-There are three kinds of variance
+Variance is a property of each type member (not the generic class itself, because generic classes may have more than one type member).
+There are three kinds of variance relationships:
-relationships:

 - **invariant** (subtyping relationships are ignored for this type member)
 - **covariant** (subtyping order is preserved for this type member)